How do you find low competition keywords with high traffic?

 And why not,

-In sometimes, search quantity of sports change.
+Sometimes, the search quantity of sports changes.
 Ex: ICC Cricket Word Cup, FIFA Football World Cup, Olympics, etc.

-When these key things perform on the stage in front of you, some other golden things such as improvements of keyword interests for underground keywords which are related to your niche are also happening.
+When these key things perform on the stage in front of you, some other golden things such as improvements in keyword interests for underground keywords that are related to your niche are also happening.

 For example, look this search interest graph for ‘Instagram marketing.’